rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 #### Getting SSL certificates for your websites
 Getting official, proper SSL certificates is easiest with Let's Encrypt, and a little application called certbot. certbot will automatically detect your websites, get SSL certificates for them, and configure the sites itself.
 It will even renew the certificates for you every 30 days or so, without any intervention from you or cron jobs.

 This all has to be done from the "proxy-server" container, so log into that shell.
-Once there, install the EPEL repositiopries, just like you did on the host.
+Once there, install the EPEL repositories, just like you did on the host.
 Make sure the container is updated first:

 ```bash
 dnf update